 On 05 September 2020 members of the community honored the murdered victims with a 2500 vehicle protest.

 Evidence of Government and Mainstream Media Corruption

-In South Africa, minority groups are particularly targeted, by hate crime and economic discrimination, encouraged by political leaders with communist ideologies, leading to large scale hardship and involuntary displacement of people.
+In South Africa, minority ethnic groups are particularly targeted, by hate crime and economic discrimination, encouraged by political leaders with communist ideologies, leading to large scale hardship and involuntary displacement of people.

 Warning Graphic Content

 This site contains images of real crime scenes, interviews with victims of hate crime as well as attackers.
 Graphic content and hate speech throughout may upset sensitive visitors.
 Please leave the website now, if you do not have an earnest intend, to learn more, about systematic genocide.

 About the Curator of the White Cross Monument